ExpediaGroup/styx/docs/developer-guide/api-overview.md

 is never fully buffered, Styx is able to proxy arbitrarily long and large message bodies with minimal memory pressure.

-These classes are "live" because they stream through Styx core in "real time".
+These classes are "live" because they stream through the Styx pipeline in "real time".
 The "live" prefix is meant to serve as a mnemonic for the API consumers to treat them appropriately:

   * A `ByteStream` can be transformed and aggregated, but it can not be replayed.